wufpack00/dotfiles/mac-ootb-setup.md

 ## Applications

 - [ ] Configure iTerm2
-  - Load/save preferences from chezmoi sourceDir ($HOME/.local/share/chezmoi)
+  - The configuration file should be synced automatically.
+If it is not, `Preferences > General > Preferences` and select the `Load preferences from a custom folder or URL` option.
+Then select `~/.config/iterm2/preferences`.
 - [ ] Configure Dropbox
   - Sync files
 - [ ] Set up Timemachine backup